artikus11/art-woocommerce-order-one-click/readme.txt

 Special mode.
 When turned on, it works the same way as normal mode.
 But if the goods have no price or the product out of stock, then only the Order button will appear.

 The plugin has implemented the function of creating orders when sending a letter.
 But to work correctly, you need to correctly configure the forms in the Contact Form 7 plugin.

+After the first activation, starting from version 3.0, a form with the required fields is created in the Contact Form 7 plugin.
+The AWOC Hidden Field button is no longer relevant.
+Only in the plugin settings you need to select the desired form.

 [Read more in the article](https://wpruse.ru/my-plugins/order-one-click/) [Follow on GitHub](https://github.com/artikus11/art-woo-order-one-click)